 1) Gather all the ingredients.

-2) Mix gelatin with water in a mixing small bowl.
+2) Mix Gelatin with 4 tbsp of water in a mixing small bowl.

 4) Pour coffee mixture into serving glass and refrigerator for 4 hours or until firm.